 Interactive Snow Water Equivalent (SWE) and Snow Depth

-Unlike snow depth, which can blank out during heavy snowfall events and settles between storms, SWE is a more stable metric of how much snow accumulated during a storm and what the snowpack looked like before it came through.
-It represents the amount of liquid water contained (or added) to the snowpack in inches, which can directly be translated into load applied to the snowpack structure.
+Unlike snow depth, which can blank out during heavy snowfall events and settles between storms, SWE is a more stable metric of how much snow accumulated during a storm.
+It represents the amount of liquid water contained (or added) to the snowpack in inches, which translates directly into load applied to the snowpack.

-A good rule of thumb with SWE for Montana SNOTEL sites is to assume a ratio of 10:1 or higher during the colder winter months if you want to estimate how many inches of snow you might find at the SNOTEL site.
-That means if 1.0" of SWE is added to the snowpack, 10 or more inches of snow may have accumulated.
+A good rule of thumb for estimating new snowfall from SWE accumulation at Montana SNOTEL sites is to assume a ratio of 10:1.
+That means if 1.0" of SWE is added to the snowpack, 10 inches of snow may have accumulated.
 "Cold Smoke," which is very low-density new snow (95% air, 5% water), equates to a 20:1 ratio.
 During the fall and spring months, when temperatures are typically warmer during storms, you might consider using a lower ratio of 8:1 or lower.

 The user controlled version of the map allows you to view the map in full-screen mode, select different metrics, change dates, etc. Try it out if you find the tools below don't fit your unique needs.